 Some of these exceptions are caused by user error, others by programmer error, and others by physical resources that have failed in some manner.

+Types of Java Exceptions

+There are mainly two types of exceptions: checked and unchecked.
+Here, an error is considered as the unchecked exception.

+Checked Exception

+Unchecked Exception

+Difference between Checked and Unchecked Exceptions

+1) Checked Exception

 a.
 A checked exception is an exception that is checked (notified) by the compiler at compilation-time, these are also called as compile time exceptions.
 These exceptions cannot simply be ignored, the programmer should take care of (handle) these exceptions.

 b.
 For example, if you use FileReader class in your program to read data from a file, if the file specified in its constructor doesn't exist, then a FileNotFoundException occurs, and the compiler prompts the programmer to handle the exception.